 Washington State Legislators question Operation Net Nanny Stings!

 In 2021 we were able to work with several Washington State Legislature Representatives in order to get $90k in the 2021-2023 WA State budget to study the Net Nanny and similar fictitious victim sting operations.
-We will include a link to the study once available (on or before 30-Jun-2022).
+We will include a link to the study once available (by end of May 2023).

 It is important to prepare a ONE page “ASK” for the Legislators you are working with.
 This “ASK” is the basis of the Bill you are ASKING them to write for passage in the Legislature.
 Below is the “ASK” we presented to our Legislators in Washington State.